je-zhou/Blinq-Fullstack-Coding-Challenge/README.md

 ![Code Structure](/public/assets/Structure.jpg)

-At first I was confused why the project scope wanted us to make use of Next.js' API route functionality as I believed it to be cleaner, simplier, and easier to just directly try connect to the third party Integration in the `connect()` function in the `IntegrationPartners` class.

-However I realised by separating the integration logic from the front-end code, we are able to write more maintainable and scalable code.
-This also allows us to modify the integration layer independently, without affecting the functionality of the front-end.
-Overall, the decoupling of the integration logic has not only improved the cleanliness of the code, but also increased its flexibility and ease of maintenance.

 ### Improvements

 - **Stricter parameter checks:** ATM the fields will accept any string longer than 8 characters.
 This can be improved by checking the specific requirements from each Integration's API and performing stricter client side form validation before sending out an API request to try integrate